CIBER Field at the University of Denver Soccer Stadium

-The CIBER Field at the University of Denver Soccer Stadium, or simply Denver Soccer Stadium, is a soccer-specific stadium located in Denver, Colorado.
-It is home to the Denver Pioneers soccer teams of the University of Denver, Colorado Rapids 2 of the MLS Next Pro and from June 2016 also the home of PRO Rugby team, Denver Stampede.
+The University of Denver Soccer Stadium (formerly, "CIBER Field"), is a soccer-specific stadium located in Denver, Colorado.
+It is home to the Denver Pioneers men's and women's soccer teams of the University of Denver.
+Other teams that use/have used the stadium for their home games are Colorado Rapids 2 of the MLS Next Pro and PRO Rugby team, Denver Stampede.

+Overview

 The facility opened in 2009, and seats 2,000 people.
 The stadium has hosted Pioneers women's soccer NCAA tournament games, and Pioneers men's soccer NCAA tournament games.